raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 So if we wanted to say "this is working", we would type "THISXISXWORKING".

 ### Step 4: Sending the encrypted message via radio
-A radio operator would then send the message in Morse code, using a series of callsigns and abbreviated text, just as in modern-day text messages we use abbreviations such as "LOL" and "m8" to reduce the amount of typing needed.
+A radio operator would then send the message in Morse code, using a series of callsigns and abbreviated text, just as in modern-day text messages we use abbreviations to reduce the amount of typing needed.